-The novel coronavirus (COVID-19) was first identified in China in December 2019 and has since spread to other countries.
-There have been cases in the U.S.
+The novel coronavirus (COVID-19) was first identified in China in December 2019 and has since spread to other countries, including the U.S.

-Additional confirmed or presumptive positive cases have been reported since then.
-Updates to case counts will be provided on our main coronavirus page, www.snohd.org/ncov2019.
+Many additional confirmed or presumptive positive cases have been reported since then, and health measures have been put into place to reduce the spread of illness.
+Updates to case counts are provided on our case counts page.

 Coronaviruses are a large family of viruses.
 This virus causes respiratory illness.
 Severity of the illness varies.

 It is important to remember that, while this virus was first identified in China, it is not linked to any ethnic or racial group.
 We encourage you to monitor reliable news sources and this website as well as the Snohomish Health District’s social media channels.
 You can also call the hotline operated by the Washington State Department of Health if you have questions.
 That number is 1-800-525-0127 and press #.

 - Novel coronavirus fact sheets

 - Health Insurance FAQ for COVID-19 from Office of the Insurance Commissioner

 - Information for Pregnant and Postpartum Families and Their Caregivers